AoiHikari04/SUVFRV9IQUNLVFJBQ0tfQ1RG/README.md

 - `/crypto/`: Scripts and explanations for Cryptography challenges.

-- `/pwn/`: Exploits and notes for Binary Exploitation (Pwn) challenges.
+- `/BIN/`: Exploits and notes for Binary Exploitation challenges.

 - `/misc/`: Solutions for Miscellaneous challenges (OSINT, Steganography, etc.).